Ovikx/expo-ink/README.md

+# DISCLAIMER: This is still in development!
+For any SQLite features not supported by this package, use the `database` property of `ExpoORM` to access `expo-sqlite` directly.

 # expo-ink

-A lightweight, type-safe SQLite ORM for expo-sqlite
+A lightweight, type-safe SQLite ORM for [`expo-sqlite`](https://www.npmjs.com/package/expo-sqlite).
+Leverages TypeScript to ensure rigid type safety throughout table definitions and queries.
+Supports automatic migrations.

 ## Installation